 Mountain Quail

-The mountain Quail's range is Western North America; from Washington south to northern Baja California with a habitat of mixed evergreen forests and woodlands.
+The Mountain Quail is a small ground-dwelling bird in the New World quail family, it's range is Western North America, from Washington south to northern Baja California with a habitat of mixed evergreen forests and woodlands.

 The crests are black and consist of only two feathers, the female's crest is usually shorter and more brownish than the male, otherwise the sexes are similar.